Become a Contributor

 EVERYTHING YOU NEED TO KNOW TO BECOME AN ORATO CONTRIBUTOR

-Orato seeks writers, journalists, photographers, videographers, podcasters, and illustrators who want to be published, featured, and paid for capturing true stories about real people from throughout our world.
+Orato seeks journalists and photographers from around the world who want to be published on a global platform and be paid for capturing true stories about real people.

 The guide, while written exclusively for journalists and professional writers, offers detailed quality and stylistic instruction.
 Whether you are interested in reporting and crafting first-person narratives, submitting photo galleries of major world events, sharing video interviews with compelling subjects, publishing a podcast episode, or illustrating an Orato story – this guide will help you.

-Every submission must take into account these mandates.
-Whether the story is told in words, pictures, video, audio, or illustration, an Orato story MUST be:
+Every submission must take into account the following mandates.
+An Orato story MUST be:

-• A first-person account captured by a freelancer on behalf of the interview subject who has experienced the event. *To avoid any conflict of interest or motivating subjects to tells us their story, Orato never pays subjects directly.
+A first-person account captured by a journalist on behalf of the interview subject who has experienced the event. *To avoid any conflict of interest or motivating subjects to tells us their story, Orato never pays subjects directly.

-• An event(s) and crystallizing moment: This means the subject themselves experienced something life-altering, relevant to trending or world news, or was part of a major event.
+Event(s) and crystallizing moment(s): This means the subject themselves experienced something life-altering, relevant to trending or world news, or was part of a major event.

-Once you’re approved as an Orato contributor, you will be invited by Orato’s leadership to join our “Inside Orato” channel – a private online group where all of our freelancers engage with one another and with our editors, foreign correspondents, publisher, CEO, and staff.
+Once you’re approved as an Orato contributor, you will be invited by Orato’s leadership to join our “Inside Orato” Slack workspace.
+This is a private, online group where all our freelancers engage with one another and with our editors, foreign correspondents, publisher, CEO, and staff.
 Inside Orato is our virtual gathering place.
 Learn more here!

 ‘Pitch a Story’ is where you identify a compelling, newsworthy event that you’d like to cover with an interview subject through a first-person account.
 When you pitch a story you will need to provide a brief synopsis of the event which will be captured and most importantly, confirm the individual who will be identified as the interview subject and who experienced the newsworthy event personally.

 Story claims are reviewed and approved if they meet our editorial mandate, at which time, the contributor will be formally engaged with a written offer to write the story BEFORE the freelancer even meets and interviews the subject(s).